Aluminum Titanate Pouring Ladle for Molten Aluminum Transfer

 • Common Misuse and How to Correct It

-2. Problem: Excessive metal build-up inside the bowl
+2. Excessive aluminum build-up

 Aluminum Titanate Ceramic Pouring Ladle – FAQ